francabrera/ibmqx-user-guides/rst/full-user-guide/000-FAQ/000-Frequently_Asked_Questions.rst

 pulse-generating equipment.
 However, you can access our quantum computer with very familiar personal computing devices, such as laptops, tablets, and smartphones.

 .. cssclass:: h2

+General questions about the IBM Q Experience

+**What is the IBM Q Experience?**

+The IBM Q Experience is a cloud-based platform where you can learn, research, and interact with a real quantum computer housed in an IBM Research lab.

+**What is the Quantum Composer?**

+The Quantum Composer is a graphical interface tool where you can drag and drop different operations to control qubits.
+The Quantum Composer permits you to develop your own quantum algorithms, which we call Quantum Scores.

+**What is a Quantum Score?**

+A Quantum Score is the set of instructions, or algorithm, to a quantum computer.
+It is a series of gates versus time played on different qubits, much like a musical score.
+It is also called a quantum circuit.

+.. cssclass:: h2